sa1ntslovur/freshify/docs/docs/guides/shift-guide.md

 # Shift Guide
 {: .no_toc }

-{: .note-title }
+{: .warning }
-> Notice
->
-> We are diligently working on updating our Shift Guide.
+We are diligently working on updating our Shift Guide.
 Your patience is greatly appreciated.